grum-tez/archetype-docs/docs/dapps/project/index.md

 ## Technical stack

-### JS Runtime

-The use of [Nodejs](https://nodejs.org/en/) as the javascript execution environment is a no brainer.
-It is best installed with [`nvm`](https://github.com/nvm-sh/nvm).

-### UI Framework
+### App Framework

-Any UI framework is suitable to create a web DApp interface (Angular, Vue, Svelte, ...).
-We present here how to create a DApp UI project with [React](https://reactjs.org/).
+Any framework is suitable to create a DApp application as long as a Tezos library is available for it.
+We present here how to create a *web* DApp with [React](https://reactjs.org/).

+The choice of the React framework depends on the objective and the size of the application; typically a framework like [Next.js](https://nextjs.org/) is suited for large applications with needs for server side rendering.
+We are choosing [create-react-app](https://create-react-app.dev/) for its simplicity to create simple client-side & single-page applications: it installs and configures the whole pack of required bricks ([webpack](https://webpack.js.org/), [babel](https://babeljs.io/), ...)

 ### Language